-While an overwhelming majority of ARB Region residents are fluent in English, multiple languages are also spoken in the Region.
-Figure E-3 illustrates primary language spoken as a percent of total population in the Sacramento metropolitan area, which includes urbanized areas in Placer County.
-This figure also displays what percentages of those foreign language speakers do not speak English very well.
-This language diversity is expected to have increased in the past decade.
+- 2 While an overwhelming majority of Region residents are fluent in English, multiple languages are also - 3 spoken in the Region.
+Figure E-3 illustrates primary language spoken as a percent of total population in - 4 the Sacramento metropolitan area, which includes urbanized areas in Placer County.
+This figure also - 5 displays what percentages of those foreign language speakers do not speak English very well.
+This language - 6 diversity is expected to have increased in the past decade.

-Data Source: Social Science Data Analysis Network 2000, CensusScope.org Figure E-3.
+Source: Social Science Data Analysis Network 2000, CensusScope.org Figure E-3.
 Foreign Language Groups in the Sacramento Region in Year 2000

-The following list further describes the linguistic diversity in Sacramento County.
+- 10 The following list further describes the linguistic diversity in Sacramento County.

-- More than 30 percent of people in Sacramento County speak a language other than English at home (This compares to El Dorado County at 12.4 percent and Placer County at 14.2 percent.)
-(Social Science Data Analysis Network 2000). - There are more than fifty-three language groups represented by students in Sacramento County. - There are more than 1,000 students in each of Sacramento County's largest seven non-English language groups. - Spanish or Spanish Creole - Other European languages
+- More than 30 percent of people in Sacramento County speak a language other than English at home

+(This compares to El Dorado County at 12.9 percent and Placer County at 14.7 percent.)
+(U.S.

+Census 2016a).

+- There are approximately 20 language groups represented in Sacramento County.
+The language groups are (Statistical Atlas 2015):

+- Spanish

+- 17 Chinese

+- 18 Russian

+- 19 Tagalog

+- 20 Hmong